alastairmarchant/foundry-world-tools/README.md

 On windows the cli command isn't installed in a directory that is in the binary path.
 In this case you have three options:

-1. use `python3 -m foundryWorldTools` instead of `fwt` to execute the cli
+1. use `python3 -m fwt` instead of `fwt` to execute the cli
 2. find the fwt cli command and put it in your path.
 It's usually in an AppData/Local/Packages/Python3X/Scripts
-3. create a PowerShell function to run the python module with the fwt command `Function fwt {python3 -m foundryWorldTools @Args}`
+3. create a PowerShell function to run the python module with the fwt command `Function fwt {python3 -m fwt @Args}`

 # Notes